Special school (Netherlands)

 In the Dutch education system, particular education ("bijzonder onderwijs") refers to a separate category of education distinct from both public and private education, in which a school is administered by an independent board, as opposed to a government authority, while still receiving government funding.

-Particular schools are comparable to the concept of a charter school, with the additional characteristic of being grounded in a particular religious denomination or educational philosophy.
+About two thirds of pupils in the Netherlands attend particular education.
+Particular schools are comparable to the concept of a charter school, with the additional characteristic of being grounded in a particular religious denomination or educational philosophy, although confusingly many state-operated schools also have chosen a distinct educational philosophy.
 Particular education is not to be confused with "speciaal onderwijs", which refers to schools specialized to deal with physical and/or learning disabilities.

 Definition

 Particular education schools teach on the basis of religion, philosophy of life or a vision of education.
 Public school lessons are not based on religion or belief.
 The government pays for both types of education.
 For this, schools must meet conditions.
 For example, education must be of sufficient quality.
 There are also requirements, for example, for the minimum number of pupils, the competence of teachers and the number of hours of education.

 Particular schools differ from both public and private schools in the way they are funded and run.
 While privately run, particular schools are not altogether outside the control of the Dutch Ministry of Education, as they are subsidized on equal footing with public schools, and cannot charge tuition over the statutory rate.
 They are therefore also distinct from private schools—of which there are a small but increasing number in the country—which get no subsidies and can charge market tuition.